Hungarian phrases | Most common phrases for everyday life

 English Hungarian Phonetic (IPA)

-Goodbye!
-Viszlát! /ˈvislaːt/
+Goodbye! in Hungarian Viszlát! /ˈvislaːt/

-Goodbye Viszontlátásra /ˈvisontˌlaːtaːʃɾɒ/
+Goodbye in Hungarian Viszontlátásra /ˈvisontˌlaːtaːʃɾɒ/

-See you tomorrow Holnap találkozunk /ˈholnɒp ˈtɒlaːkozunk/
+See you tomorrow in Hungarian Holnap találkozunk /ˈholnɒp ˈtɒlaːkozunk/

-See you soon Hamarosan találkozunk /ˈhɒmɒɾoʃon ˈtɒlaːkozunk/
+See you soon in Hungarian Hamarosan találkozunk /ˈhɒmɒɾoʃon ˈtɒlaːkozunk/

-See you later Később találkozunk /ˈkeːʃøːb ˈtɒlaːkozunk/
+See you later in Hungarian Később találkozunk /ˈkeːʃøːb ˈtɒlaːkozunk/

-Good night Jó éjszakát /ˈjoː ˈeːjsɒkaːt/
+Good night in Hungarian Jó éjszakát /ˈjoː ˈeːjsɒkaːt/

-Sleep well Aludj jól /ˈɒlud͡j ˈjoːl/
+Sleep well in Hungarian Aludj jól /ˈɒlud͡j ˈjoːl/

 How do I introduce myself in Hungarian?